EnixCoda/github-code-review-notifier/README.md

 1. Customize your Slack workspace, create a Slack App with `Incoming Webhooks` and `Slash Commands` enabled.
 For the later one, its `name` should be set to `link`.

 1. Create a [firebase](https://firebase.google.com) App with real time database enabled.
 Find firebase config of your app from `Project Overview` - `Add Firebase to your web app`, convert the `config` into JSON.
+> Use firebase for storage.
+You can use any other methods you prefer.
+Modify src/db.js to achieve that.

 1. Set configs and deploy.
     ```